qwertychomp/qwertychomp/README.md

-hello, im qwertychomp! im working on a game called wolf adventures.
+hello, im qwertychomp! i mainly code in python and also play minecraft :D